LauraD1996/business-analytics-powerbi-sql/README.md

 # business-analytics-powerbi-sql
-Business analytics projects using SQL and Power BI to drive performance insights in supply chain and category management
+Business analytics projects using SQL and Power BI to drive performance insights in supply chain

 # Functional Nutrition Analytics

 This project showcases business analytics work from my role as a Category & Procurement Manager at a global health supplements startup.

 ## 🔍 Business Objective
 Use data to optimize demand planning, supplier margin, and inventory efficiency across EU, US, and Asia operations.
+Due to senstiive data I used mock examples of different reporting structures I would use

 ## 🧰 Tools Used
 - SQL (PostgreSQL & MySQL)